khadorkin/bazr/README.md

 It is recommended that you run a local ethereum block chain to develop against.
 [Ganache](http://truffleframework.com/ganache/) is a good option with an easy-to-use UI.
 Once you have Ganache running locally, the next step is to configure a browser client for the network.
 This project was developed with [MetaMask](https://metamask.io/) in mind but should work with the Mist browser or any other environment with an embedded `web3` object globally accessible.

 To configure MetaMask to run with Ganache, open the account tab in Ganache, and copy the private key for one of the users.
 Open MetaMask and import the key.
+For more information, see [here](http://truffleframework.com/docs/advanced/truffle-with-metamask) under `Settings up MetaMask`.

 ### Configuring Environment